Manchester City boss Guardiola reaches 500 Premier League points in record time

 "Why should we lose belief in what we have done?
 It was a good performance.
 We are going to drop points, but the way we behave is very good."

-Liverpool could move to within six points of City should they win their games in hand, while the sides still have to meet at the Etihad Stadium in April.
+Liverpool could move to within six points of City should it win its games in hand, while the sides still have to meet at the Etihad Stadium in April.

 "I would like to have a 40-point lead ahead of Liverpool, but that is not possible in January.
 I didn't expect to have this lead, but now we will rest and come back as best as possible."